 Making Rust faster than C

-While the performance difference with C is small, it currently blocks performance-critical Rust implementations from being widely adopted.
+While the performance difference with C is small, it currently blocks performance-sensitive Rust implementations from being widely adopted.
 Why go through a challenging migration only to end up with a 1% performance drop or a 2% additional battery drain?

+Our mission is to make critical infrastructure software safer.
+We must eliminate performance considerations as a barrier for adopting Rust in order to achieve this goal.
 This initiative exists to contribute to change, to change Rust's performance story with the ultimate goal of making it faster than C.

 What we've done